raphael-p/beango-messenger/README.md

 🛠️ Under development

-🪶 A lightweight messanging app built in golang
+🪶 A lightweight messaging app built in golang

 🐈 Named after a very special cat